mehulagg/gitlab/doc/user/project/clusters/serverless/index.md

 such as one written in a language that has no runtime available.
 Note though that serverless applications should be stateless!

-NOTE: **Note:**
 You can reference and import the sample [Knative Ruby App](https://gitlab.com/knative-examples/knative-ruby-app) to get started.

-Add the following `.gitlab-ci.yml` to the root of your repository (you may skip this step if you've previously cloned the sample [Knative Ruby App](https://gitlab.com/knative-examples/knative-ruby-app) mentioned above):
+Add the following `.gitlab-ci.yml` to the root of your repository
+(you may skip this step if you've previously cloned the sample [Knative Ruby App](https://gitlab.com/knative-examples/knative-ruby-app) mentioned above):

 ```yaml